-As officers continued to investigate, they discovered more cats and rabbits at her home in North Potomac.
-The animals at that home were “infested with fleas to such an extent that it overwhelmed the animals’ normal grooming behavior and that scratching was causing hair loss,” officials said.
+As officers continued to investigate, they discovered more cats and rabbits at Prince’s home in North Potomac.
+The animals there were “infested with fleas to such an extent that it overwhelmed the animals’ normal grooming behavior and that scratching was causing hair loss,” officials said.

 Animal control officers also found 50 more cats and two more rabbits at her Silver Spring apartment.

 The animals have been treated and are improving, but taking in that many cats has overwhelmed the county’s shelter.
-Officials said the cats, once healthy, will be available for adoption, and they’re working with rescue facilities and shelters to care for them.
+Officials said the cats, once healthy, will be available for adoption, and they are working with rescue facilities and shelters to care for them.

-Koenig said it was the largest number of animals in such bad conditions that he’d seen in his three years at the helm.
+Koenig said it was the largest number of animals in such bad conditions that he had seen in his three years at the helm.
 Prince, he said, did not offer an explanation to investigators why she had so many animals.

 At one point, an animal control officer received several bites from fleas inside the townhouse, according to court documents.
 Koenig also said the flea infestation at the townhouse was “moving to a neighbor’s house.”